aalisa0/openBIManalyst_GRP2/README.md

 # BIManalyst group xy
 We are checking desk and bicycle stands, here are the findings:

-Here are the elements w/w.o. classifications
+Here are the IfcWall elements w/w.o. classifications

 Amount of elements with classification: 0